Copyright © University of Cambridge. All rights reserved.

 Working on this project

-can encourage learners to work together, discuss ideas, test things out and explore further.
-This is how it is to be a mathematician, working alongside other mathematicians, which children can experience within our own classrooms.
+can encourage learners to work together, discuss ideas, test things out, and explore further.
+This is how it is to be a mathematician, working alongside other mathematicians, and children can experience this within our own classrooms.

 After the pupils have seen and written down the numbers as they appear at the bottom of the screen it is time for them to be Maths Detectives.